Arts for Health and Wellbeing

 ‘If this trend continues, there will be no technical education or creative education in schools for those aged under 16.
 This is a disgrace and really is unacceptable.
 Changes must be made to the EBacc, otherwise the Government will not meet their objective to improve technical education.’

 During the debate Lord Nash, the Department for Education spokesperson, said that the government is not concerned about a drop in creative GCSE entries, since entries to computer science have gone up.
-He added:

 ‘I think we all know that the quality of some of these subjects was not what it might be, and that quite a few people were taking some of them not because they suited them but because they were easier.’